 Our cabins vary in size from one to four bedrooms and nearly all have a full bathroom for each bedroom.
 Housekeepers stop by each day to change your towels and check on any needs you might have, including the firewood supply.

-The Pow Wow Lodge is a unique rental with five bedrooms, three baths, a huge living room with a stone fireplace, game room, well-stocked gourmet kitchen, garage, active TV, wireless internet, three-season BBQ porch, rock garden with picnic table, and a lake side sitting porch.
+The Pow Wow Lodge is a unique rental with five bedrooms, three baths, a huge living room with a stone fireplace, game room, well-stocked gourmet kitchen, garage, TV with a DVD player, wireless internet, three-season BBQ porch, rock garden with picnic table, and a lake side sitting porch.
 It’s perfect for a large family or group coming up together.
 It can fit up to 10 people comfortably.

 Jacques Cabin (Classic cabin #3) Back many years ago Florence and Lee Jacques spent the winter with us writing and illustrating for their upcoming books and dioramas in major museums.
 This cabin oozes with the history of Gunflint going all the way back to 1928, and at this point it is the oldest remaining cabin at the resort.
 You will be very comfortable in this cabin, but it best fits guests who like a historic building.